JuVaughn Harrison: Professional

 After the 2020 Olympic Trials, Harrison signed with Puma to compete professionally.
 Harrison finished 5th in the long jump and 7th in the high jump at the 2020 Summer Olympics.

+In 2023 Harrison won the silver medal at the World Athletics Championships in Budapest, finishing second to reigning Olympic champion Gianmarco Tamberi of Italy on a countback despite clearing the same 2.36 metres height.